When Is It Hurricane Season in Texas?

 These numbers are only predictions, but they point to the continuing trend of a more active than normal hurricane season.
 A trend that is challenging the notion of what is normal in modern times.

-Either way, this much activity puts millions of Texans at risk for damage involving wind damage and flood damage.
+Either way, this much activity puts millions of Texans at risk for damage involving wind and flood.

 The Texans with the highest risks involving tropical storms and hurricanes are those along the Gulf Coast.
 The closer proximity to the coastline, the greater your risk will be, and so forth.